 Can actinic keratoses be prevented?

-If you spend a lot of time in the sun you have an increased risk of developing actinic keratoses and skin cancer.
-You will also prematurely age your skin and cause wrinkles.
+Spending a lot of time in the sun increases the risk of developing actinic keratoses and skin cancer.
+It will also prematurely age the skin and cause wrinkles.

-To reduce the risk of developing skin cancers, actinic keratoses and other conditions associated with sun-damaged skin, we should all:
+To reduce the risk of developing skin cancers, actinic keratoses and other conditions associated with sun-damaged skin, everyone should:

 - Stay out of strong sunlight.
 In particular, avoid sun between 11 am and 3 pm.